X

 Here are some examples of what omnichannel marketing looks like for real companies.

 Crate and Barrel’s Mobile Totes program is an excellent example of an omnichannel marketing strategy.
-The furniture and housewares retailer partnered with software company CloudTags to create a connected in-store shopping experience.
+The furniture and housewares retailer partnered with software company CloudTags to create a connected physical store shopping experience.
 Throughout one of its stores, the company set up tablets called Mobile Totes, which customers can use to scan the barcodes on products to get information about them such as reviews, color options and inventory information.
 Customers can also search for items and add products to a wish list.

 Customers can then have a sales associate help them gather their items and purchase them at a checkout line.
 If the customer doesn’t buy the items in the store, they can email their list to themselves using the tablets.
 Crate and Barrel can then use this information to target banner ads to the customers.
 According to Crate and Barrel, the program resulted in a 10 percent increase in sales at the store.